-Pursuant to the Fund's Certificate of Incorporation, as amended and supplemented, the Fund's Board is authorized to issue up to 12,000,000 preferred shares with a par value of \$25, in one or more series.
-During the fiscal year ended December 31, 2023, no preferred shares were issued or outstanding.
+Pursuant to the Fund's Certificate of Incorporation, as amended and supplemented, the Fund's Board of Directors is authorized to issue up to 12,000,000 preferred shares with a par value of \$25, in one or more series.
+During the period from January 1, 2023 to June 30, 2023, no preferred shares were issued or outstanding.